Business Intelligence Degrees Online

 Bachelor’s Degree in Business Intelligence

 It usually takes 4 years to complete a BI bachelor’s as a full-time student.
-Typical admission requirements for a bachelor of business administration (BBA) or bachelor of science (BS) in business intelligence are a high-school diploma or GED.
-Some business intelligence bachelor's programs require a certain highschool GPA or SAT score; these requirements vary by school.
+Typical admission requirements for a Bachelor of Business Administration (BBA) or Bachelor of Science (BS) in business intelligence are a high school diploma or GED.
+Some business intelligence bachelor's programs require a certain high school GPA or SAT score; these requirements vary by school.

 The average net price (after financial aid) for a bachelor's degree in business intelligence is $22,060, according to current data from the NCES.